Stakeholders move against PDP governors over zoning

 This is even as Vanguard gathered that key offices in the National Working Committee, NWC, have been micro shared across all six geo-political zones.

-The North Central will produce the national chairman, national treasurer as well as national legal adviser.
+The North Central will produce the national chairman, national treasurer as well as the national legal adviser.

 In the incumbent NWC, the North Central holds the Offices of National Finance Secretary and the National Publicity Secretary.